Chattakkari (2012 film): Cast

+Production

 Casting

 Being a heroine oriented film, the role of Julie was first to be fixed.
 Many mainstream Malayalam actresses were considered, and the team zeroed in on Shamna Kasim.
 Hemanth Menon, who has previously acted in some Malayalam movies was fixed as the male lead.
 Innocent plays the character of Morris, which was handled by the thespian of Malayalam cinema, Adoor Bhasi.
 Sukumari is the only actress present in both the versions of the movie.
 The support cast include Suvarna and Malu Raveendranath, portraying the characters of Julie's mother and sister respectively.

 Filming

 The film was shot predominantly at Ooty, with some scenes being shot at Udhagamandalam railway station, and hill stations in Thiruvananthapuram.
 The filming completed in a record 25 days.
 A song was shot at Thommankuthu Waterfall, near Thodupuzha amidst heavy rain.